 6.5.3 Potential Requirements

-1. The 5G mobile network management system will if this potential requirement is concluded to be pursued, according to mobile network operator policy expose standarized interfaces to authorized third parties that provide the ability to initiate and terminate requests for monitoring including the configuration of the monitoring (e.g. monitoring interval, measurement period granularity, location of interest, etc.)
+PR 6.5.3-1.
+The 3GPP management system shall, according to mobile network operator policy, regulatory requirements and contractual obligations, expose standarized interfaces to authorized third parties that provide the ability to initiate and terminate requests for monitoring including the configuration of the monitoring (e.g. monitoring interval, measurement period granularity, location of interest, etc.)

-2. The 5G mobile network management system will if this potential requirement is concluded to be pursued, according to mobile network operator policy expose standardized interfaces to authorized third parties that provide a mechanism for the mobile network operator to send reports containing required performance metrics measurements to the DSO.
+PR 6.5.3-2.
+The 3GPP management system shall, according to mobile network operator policy, regulatory requirements and contractual obligations, expose standardized interfaces to authorized third parties that provide a mechanism for the mobile network operator to send reports containing required performance metrics measurements to the DSO.
 The measurements in these reports are provided in a form such that it will be possible to ascertain the number of measurements made as well as to calculate the standard deviation of those measurements, in order to aid in the interpretation of the reported measurement.

-3. The 5G mobile network management system will if this potential requirement is concluded to be pursued, support the following performance metrics to monitor information according to the associated configuration:
+PR 6.5.3-3.
+The 3GPP management system shall, support the following performance metrics to monitor information according to the associated configuration:

 a) Latency between the UE and the PSA UPF, that is latency introduced by the RAN and the 5G CN, for a specific cell, base station or network slice;

-Editor's Note: the granularity and semantics of latency performance metric acquisition are for further study.

 b) Throughput [an average for the DSO's network traffic];

 c) Packet loss [an average for the DSO's network traffic];

-Editor's Note: It is FFS how to define packet loss in the context of triggering an alarm.

-d) Service loss [an indication of any intervals in which there was a full loss of service for the DSO (e.g. no communication service is possible for DSO due to a cell outage in MNO’s network.)].

-Editor's Note: It is FFS how the performance metrics are associated with the configuration.